-We're relying on good Wi-Fi now more than ever, but what does your Wi-Fi rely on?
-Calix is the leading global provider of the cloud and software platforms, systems, and services to over 800 internet service providers.
-While Calix provides everything from marketing kits to analytics support, Durham, North Carolina-based photographer Natalia Weedy provides her camera and sharp eye for detail to Calix.
+We’re relying on good Wi-Fi now more than ever, but what does your Wi-Fi rely on?
+Calix is the leading global provider of cloud and software platforms, systems, and services to over 800 internet service providers.
+While Calix provides everything from marketing kits to analytics support, Durham, North Carolina-based photographer Natalia Weedy provides her camera and a sharp eye for detail to Calix.

 At the beginning of 2020, I got a call from an art buyer that I’d worked with more than 15 years ago when I was a studio manager.
 She was working with an agency looking for a photographer for Calix’s upcoming campaigns.

 Natalia started working with Calix roughly a week before lockdowns began back in March 2020 to complete a shoot for their first campaign together.
 This was during that hectic week when only a few cities had started shutting down, and many of us thought that we might be unaffected.
 The next campaign shoot for Calix took place in a wildly different environment.